 Herd enrollment and selection

 The source population for this study was the 145 farms that responded to a survey sent to all certified organic dairy farms producing cow milk in Vermont in Winter 2018-2019 (all farms, n = 177).
-Certified organic dairy farms in the United States are required to allow their cows daily access to pasture during the grazing season, and cows must get 30% of their dry matter intake from grazing (Rinehart and Baier, 2011).
-During the non-grazing season (typically November-May in Vermont), organic farms house cows indoors in a variety of facility types.
+Certified organic dairy farms in the United States are required to allow their cows daily access to pasture during the grazing season, and cows must obtain 30% of their dry matter intake from grazing (Rinehart and Baier, 2011).
+During the non-grazing season (typically November-May in Vermont), organic farms house cows in a variety of indoor facility types.
 The Winter 2018-2019 survey aimed to quantify the frequency and diversity of indoor housing and bedding types used by organic dairy farmers in the state when cows were not on pasture (Andrews et al., 2021).
 Dairy farms were eligible for enrollment in the current study if they: 1) responded to the initial survey in the Winter 2018-2019, 2) indicated they met the enrollment criteria of testing with the Dairy Herd Improvement Association (DHIA) at least monthly, 3) milked between 35 and 120 cows, and 4) indicated they would be interested in further participation.
 Eligible farms were contacted from this source population if they responded that they were using one of four categories of bedding/housing combinations for their indoor housing system: 1) freestall barn bedded with sand, 2) freestall barn bedded with shavings or sawdust, 3) tiestall barn bedded with shavings or sawdust, or 4) an enclosed loose housing facility deeply bedded with organic material (hereafter, “bedded pack”).
-The first three housing and bedding combinations were found to be the top three used by organic dairies in Vermont to house cows during the non-grazing season, and bedded packs were included as they were the housing type of interest for this project.
+The first three housing and bedding combinations ranked most common by organic dairies in Vermont to house cows during the non-grazing season, and were compared to bedded packs as they were the housing type of interest for this project.

 A convenience sample of farms was enrolled in Spring 2019 from a list of eligible farms (grouped by housing/bedding combination) using the phone number or email address provided in the 2018-2019 survey.
-Our aim was to complete the current survey and sampling at 40 farms, with 10 farms from each of the four housing/bedding categories described above.
-As this study design was outlined before getting the full results from the 2018-2019 survey, and the University of Vermont Sustainable Agriculture Extension group had been promoting adoption of bedded-pack systems, it was anticipated that it would be possible to enroll 10 organic Vermont dairies using a bedded pack system as their primary indoor housing system.
+Our aim was to include 40 farms for the current study, with 10 farms from each of the four housing/bedding categories described above.
+It was anticipated that it would be possible to enroll 10 organic Vermont dairies using a bedded pack system as their primary indoor housing system based on preliminary data collected by the University of Vermont Center for Sustainable Agriculture Extension group.
 However, out of the 17 farms from 2018-2019 survey which indicated at least some use of a bedded pack system, one farm was not interested in any further participation, five did not use DHIA testing, and six only used a bedded pack system as a secondary housing system in conjunction with a tiestall barn, or cows were only on the pack a few hours a day.
-Because the number of farms using bedded packs was significantly smaller than anticipated, the eligibility requirements were relaxed to include one farm where cows spend the majority (two-thirds) of their time in a bedded pack, with the remaining time in a tiestall with wood shavings.
+Because the number of farms using bedded packs was fewer than anticipated, the eligibility requirements were relaxed to include one farm where cows spend the majority (two-thirds) of their time in a bedded pack, with the remaining time in a tiestall with wood shavings.
 Additionally, two bedded pack farms were included that had limited DHIA information: one farm did not utilize cow-level testing, and cow-level data for a second farm was limited due to their seasonal lactation schedule.
-The survey was intended to study cows while they were in their indoor housing system, so all herds visits were completed before any grazing had begun for the season.
+The study was intended to study cows while they were in their indoor housing system, so all herds visits were completed before any grazing had begun for the season.